Acute Achilles Tendinitis (Tendonitis)

 So, you just discovered you have a case of acute tendinitis.
 Now what?

 The condition comes comes on suddenly or within a few days, usually due to a tendon strain or overloading the tendon during exercise.
-The tissue in your Achilles tendon has become inflammed.
+The tissue in your Achilles tendon has become inflamed.

-An injury or specific event that caused a strain or tearing of the Achilles tendon.
+An injury or specific event has happened in your past that caused a strain or tearing of the Achilles tendon - this is how you contract achilles tendonitis.
 When the fibers of a tendon are torn, they become inflamed and swollen causing pain and tenderness in the area which can also result in difficulty flexing the foot during regular movements, such as walking and jumping.

 Most commonly, this condition is seen in athletes who sit at a desk all week and then plays softball or tennis on the weekend.
 The aftereffect is tendon strain (mild tears) creates inflammation and pain and can lead to tendinitis.
 This condition could also be created if the tendon is strained from a sudden trauma such as a fall or misstep.